WestleyArgentum/westleyargentum.github.io/README.md

 ##### [Trial and Terror](https://trial-and-terror.theintercept.com/) (2017)
 Trial and Terror is a data journalism project that highlights some of the problems with prosecutions for international terrorism charges that have happened in the US since 9/11.
 Since publication the project has won multiple awards including the Online Journalism Awards (OJAs) award for Investigative Data Journalism (Small/Medium Newsroom).

-As part of the project, international terrorism cases tracked and updated on an ongoing basis using an internal administrative tool.
+As part of the project, international terrorism cases are tracked and updated on an ongoing basis using an internal administrative tool.
 When updates are published the public facing visualizations update accordingly.
 I was a small part of the engineering team supporting the project.

 #### Fellow at the BuzzFeed Open Lab (2015-2016)